Methodology

 Our approach: structural pressure model, not prediction

 We measure where AI has the most technical overlap with human tasks, adjusted for human bottlenecks and market signals.
-Validated directionally at cluster level (2/4 checks pass vs Q4 2025 data) and temporally through vacancy rank-order checks, not causally at occupation level.
+Directionally checked at cluster level (2/3 checks pass vs Q4 2025 data — underpowered at four binary checks) and temporally through vacancy rank-order checks, not causally at occupation level.

 Reproduce Our Results